davis-cohen-3/capstone_proj/admin/meeting_notes.md

 Pierce Angeloff: Has been sick and made a texture (screen next to the patient in the PICU scene) change and then added a heartbeat monitor to the scenes.
 Not actually in game just yet.
 Assets->Textures->Room

-Aiden: Fixed the other button so it is not longer a dead button, need to make the main menu more clean.
+Aiden: Fixed the other button so it is no longer a dead button, need to make the main menu more clean.
 Whiteboard sort of look to it with like a wipeanimations between each layout. $12 for office supplies.
 Maybe add animations to it.
 Each button over the text has a an onclick function it will run a feature out.
 Scripts can tell you what everything is.Use buttons to turn different game objects on and off with a true for false variable.
 Work on the functions of back end.

 Bradley: How to do an exit button to work through it.
 Work on the functions of back end.